-Comparison between the counterparty default risk sub-modules in the internal model and the standard formula
+Comparison between the counterparty default risk sub-modules in the internal model and the standard formula for each non-life underwriting risk sub-module.

 Risk module Standard formula Internal model Default Cash exposures and various receivables exposures are subjected to a shock using a factor approach.
 Defaults relating to cash exposures are simulated in the market risk module on a stochastic basis.
 The default risk on receivables (reinsurance and other receivables) is valued in accordance with the standardized approach.